 In case of emergency, you can dial # 112 (equivalent to 911 in the US)

 For more information on Belgian medical services to foreign patients, visit Healthcare Belgium.

 In Belgium you will need an adaptor of the type “AC.220 volts”.
 Plugs are continental 2-pin round.

-Shops, banks, post offices etc will generally be closed on these days:
+Shops, banks, post offices etc will generally be closed on these days in 2018:

 Shops are open from Monday - Saturday 10:00 am - 6:00 pm.
 Most shops are closed on Sundays, except in Brussels at the Gallerie St Hubert and gift shops near the Grand Place.
 Bakeries and patisseries also open on Sunday mornings.

 General local Post Office Hours are Monday - Friday from 9:00 am - 12:00 pm and 2:00 pm - 5:00 pm.

 Brussels Post Office at Brussels Midi Station (Fonsnylaan 47B, 1060 Sint-Gillis) is open: Monday - Friday, from 6:00 am - 7:00 pm ; closed on Saturdays & Sundays.